Drug and Alcohol Withdrawal Symptoms

 About Withdrawal Symptoms

 Drug and alcohol withdrawal symptoms are often one of the reasons that so many individuals with drug dependence issues are unable to seek treatment for themselves.
 The National Survey on Drug Use and Health (NSDUH) released a survey in 2011 with findings that over 24 million Americans age 12 and older had taken an illicit drug in the weeks prior to taking the survey.
-While the individual reasons for drug use can vary wildly, the pleasure that users enjoy while taking drugs is what drives them to use repeatedly.
+While the individual reasons for drug use can vary, the pleasure that users enjoy while taking drugs is what drives them to use them repeatedly.
 The release of brain chemicals classified as neurotransmitters creates a rush of euphoria that is not equaled naturally.
 This rush or ‘high’ is what rewires brain function and contributes to drug seeking and cravings.
 Drug and alcohol withdrawal symptoms can vary in severity from individual to individual, but often have commonalities.

 When an individual has been using, even for a short period of time, dependence on the drug can quickly develop.
 This dependence will cause individuals to begin to exhibit uncharacteristic behaviors, often risking safety and relationships to attain drugs or alcohol.
 Withdrawal symptoms will start when the abused drug is no longer present in the body, or when levels have dropped below what the brain perceives as normal.
 Depending on the type of drug abused, withdrawal symptoms will affect bodily functions differently.